 The full canyon can travel 187 river miles from Whitmore Wash to 280 miles in Pearce Ferry, taken out of the Colorado River through the Grand Canyon National Park.
 For the full Grand Canyon trip, you may opt for the oar raft, the dory trip, or the motorized trip.

-Motorized rafting trips allow you to enjoy the 226 river miles of the Colorado river, help you maximize your time, and are advantageous for multi-generation families because it's less strenuous than other tours.
+Motorized rafting trips allow you to enjoy the 280 river miles of the Colorado river, help you maximize your time, and are advantageous for multi-generation families because it's less strenuous than other tours.

-Although some rafting purists will argue that this is not rafting, a helicopter ride allows you to take an overview of the Grand Canyon.
 As you soar overhead in a helicopter ride, you will likely experience a deep sense of excitement while viewing the entire Grand Canyon and its side attractions in a panoramic and quick way.

-As our crew can fly you over the Grand Canyon West Rim, you'll see the incredible scenery of the Colorado River, the Mojave Desert, the Hoover Dam, the Bypass Bridge, the Black Canyon, and even the now-extinct Fortification Hill Volcano.
+As your crew can fly you over the Grand Canyon West Rim, you'll see the incredible scenery of the Colorado River, the Mojave Desert, the Hoover Dam, the Bypass Bridge, the Black Canyon, and even the now-extinct Fortification Hill Volcano.

 While the flight is on, the pilot will provide an in-flight tour commentary and narration to add flavor to what you're seeing.
 You will see as the colorful canyon walls tell a remarkable story of the Paleozoic Era from 250 to 550 million years and beyond.
 Whether you are still on the helicopter or have been settled into a comfortable river raft by your outfitter, the fun is only beginning.